 Two Sample t-Test Assuming Unequal Variances

-Prerequisite: Before using the t-test, use an F-test to determine if the variances are equal or unequal.
+How do you determine if the variances are equal or unequal?
+Use an F-test to determine if the variances are equal or unequal.

-If they are not equal go to: Two-Sample t-Test assuming equal variances.
+If they are equal go to: Two-Sample t-Test assuming equal variances.

 (The QI Macros Stat Wizard will do this for you automatically.)